Want to work in the Sports Broadcast Industry? Then this is the course for you.

 BJTC (Broadcast Journalism Training Council) this master's degree

 Students will develop and master a wide spectrum of broadcast journalism production skills, learn to self-shoot and edit, record and produce audio, create digital content while sharpening their journalistic instinct, news values and editorial judgment.
 They will critically examine the reciprocal relationship between socio-political issues, modern media coverage and professional sport.
-Students will also study elements of media law, and analyse how ethics, a sense of fairness, impartiality, accuracy and a robust knowledge of regulations and rights play a crucial part in operating within the modern fast-changing sport broadcasting landscape.
+Students will also study media law, and analyse how ethics, a sense of fairness, impartiality, accuracy and a robust knowledge of regulations and rights play a crucial part in operating within the modern fast-changing sport broadcasting landscape.

-Guest speakers have included several award winning presenters, reporters, journalists, producers, directors, camera operators, editors and lighting experts: Jason Mohammad (BBC Sport), Lauren Jenkins (Premier Sport), Andrew Cotter (BBC Sport) Eddie Butler (BBC commentator), Frances Donovan (Premier League TV presenter), Ross Harries & Sean Holley (from BBC ScrumV) Carolyn Hitt (Wales Online & BBC), Dylan Ebenezer (S4C/ Sgorio presenter), Nick Hartley (ITV/ITN reporter) and Alan Wilkins (ESPN & Eurosport presenter).
+Regular guest speakers include several award winning presenters, reporters, journalists, producers, directors, camera operators, editors and lighting experts: Jason Mohammad (BBC Sport), Lauren Jenkins (Premier Sport), Andrew Cotter (BBC Sport) Eddie Butler (BBC commentator), Frances Donovan (Premier League TV presenter), Ross Harries & Sean Holley (from BBC ScrumV) Carolyn Hitt (Wales Online & BBC), Dylan Ebenezer (S4C/ Sgorio presenter), Nick Hartley (ITV/ITN reporter) and Alan Wilkins (ESPN & Eurosport presenter).